cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 namespace:
   onedm: https://onedm.org/models
 defaultNamespace: onedm
-map:
+amend:
-  - target: "#/sdfObject/Digital_Input"
+  - "#/sdfObject/Digital_Input":
-    patch:
       id: 3200
-  - target: "#/sdfObject/Digital_Input/sdfProperty/Digital_Input_State"
+  - "#/sdfObject/Digital_Input/sdfProperty/Digital_Input_State":
-    patch:
       id: 5500
-  - target: "#/sdfObject/Digital_Input/sdfProperty/Digital_Input_Counter"
+  - "#/sdfObject/Digital_Input/sdfProperty/Digital_Input_Counter":
-    patch:
       id: 5501
 ~~~
-{: #code-example1 check="json" pre="yaml2json" title="A simple example of an SDF mapping file"}
+{: #code-example1 check="json" pre="yaml2json" title="A simple example of an SDF Supplement"}

 ## Example Model 2 (ecosystem: W3C WoT) {#example2}

 This example shows a translation of a hypothetical W3C WoT Thing Model
 (as defined in Section 10 of {{-wot-td}})
-into an SDF model plus a mapping file to catch Thing Model attributes
+into an SDF model plus a Supplement to catch Thing Model attributes
 that don't currently have SDF qualities defined (namely, `titles` and
 `descriptions` members used for internationalization).

-A second mapping file is more experimental in that it captures
+A second Supplement is more experimental in that it captures
 information that is actually instance-specific,
 in this case a `forms` member that binds the `status` property to an
 instance-specific CoAP resource.